unexist/blog/_drafts/nomad.md

 }
 ```

-Keep that in mind, might be handy later.
+Keep that in mind, this might be handy later.

 ## Working with jobs